keizman/phone-use/README.md

   - `name`: The contact's full name
   - `phone`: The phone number for the contact
 - **Returns:** JSON string with operation result
+- **Location:** This function is found in the 'contacts.py' module and implements UI automation to create contacts

 #### launch_app_activity
 ```python